lauralissette/CSE598/project1/README.md

-## Phase 2: Supply Chain Network Application (use supply-chain folder)
+## Phase II: Supply Chain Network Application (use supply-chain folder)
 --------------------------------------

 - In this phase you will learn about various tools required to build a business application using hyperledger composer.